newaetech/CW305-Arm-DesignStart/README.md

 Arm freely provides its Cortex M1 and Cortex M3 processors as soft-core IP for evaluation through its [DesignStart](https://developer.arm.com/ip-products/designstart/fpga) program.
+This will require one to both *Apply* and sign-up.
 Arm also provides a workflow and tutorials for implementing the M1 or M3 on the popular [Digilent Arty A7](https://reference.digilentinc.com/reference/programmable-logic/arty-a7/start) FPGA platform.